nbxtruong/DesignPatterns/README.md

-# Java Design Pattern for Java: Decorator, Proxy, Composite, Visitor and Observer.
+# Design Pattern for Java: Decorator, Proxy, Composite, Visitor and Observer.